How to Select, Monitor, & Optimise Ecommerce Supply Chain KPIs (+ Top Metrics)

 In this example, the OTD is quite low.
 To satisfy and retain customers, strive to maintain at least a 95% OTD rate.

-Some businesses get more granular and measure their on-time in-full (OTIF) order fill rate — also called the perfect order rate — which tells you the percentage of orders that were not only delivered on time, but delivered error-free.
+Some businesses get more granular and measure their on-time in-full (OTIF) order rate — also called the perfect order rate — which tells you the percentage of orders that were not only delivered on time, but also delivered error-free.

 Damage-free delivery